-If you are a nurse who loves to travel, you may be wondering if it is possible to take your pet with you on your assignments.
+If you are a nurse or healthcare professional who loves to travel, you may be wondering if it is possible to take your pet with you on your assignments.
 The good news is that you can bring your dog, cat, or another companion along on your adventures!

 Steps to a Successful Travel Nursing Assignment with Your Pet